aws-samples/eks-multi-container-pod-logging/README.md

 # EKS Multi Container Pod Logging

-This demonstration has the pusporse of showing how to use multi-container Pods to export application logs to stdout on Amazon EKS, in that way a log proccessor can collect all the logs and send to a log centralizer.
+This demonstration has the purpose of showing how to use multi-container Pods to export application logs to stdout on Amazon EKS, in that way a log proccessor can collect all the logs and send to a log centralizer.

 **This demonstration was tested in us-east-1 region**